sarahduv/401-data-structures-and-algorithms/challenges/tree/README.md

 ### Structure and Testing
 - Utilize the Single-responsibility principle: any methods you write should be clean, reusable, abstract component parts to the whole challenge.
 You will be given feedback and marked down if you attempt to define a large, complex algorithm in one function definition.

+### Code challenge #32 addition
+- Write a function called tree_intersection that takes two binary tree parameters.
+- Without utilizing any of the built-in library methods available to your language, return a set of values found in both trees.
+- I utilized the preOrder function in the tree class to traverse the two trees.
+The function will successfully return the like-values of each tree.
+- Big O of time is O(n^2) - We are traversing over each tree once, and also again when we are comparing the values the the preOrder function gave us.
+- Big O of space is O(n+n) --> O(n) - We are creating two new arrays in memory that contain the values of each node of each tree.

 ### Write tests to prove the following functionality:

 - Can successfully instantiate an empty tree